 Meaning of Kumbh Mela

 The name Kumbh Mela is derived from two Hindi words Kumbh meaning pitcher and Mela meaning fair.
-According to Hindu mythology it is believed during the fight between Gods and Devil for ownership of Amrit (Nectar of Immorality) which appeared from churning Ksheera Sagara or (the ocean of milk) four drop from pitcher fell on earth at four different places which were the cities of Allahabad, Hardwar, Nasik and Ujjain.
-So devotees form different part of India and world gathers to take dip in the holy water of these rivers and wash away their sins.
-According to Hindu mythology it is believed those took baths during this auspicious time get rid from the continuous cycle of rebirth and attains “Moksha” or “Enlightment”.
+According to Hindu mythology, it is believed during the fight between Gods and Devil for ownership of Amrit (Nectar of Immorality) which appeared from churning Ksheera Sagara or (the ocean of milk) four drops from pitcher fell on earth at four different places which were the cities of Allahabad, Hardwar, Nasik, and Ujjain.
+So devotees from different part of India and world gathers to take a dip in the holy water of these rivers and wash away their sins.
+Also, as per the Hindu mythology, it is believed those took baths during this auspicious time get rid of the continuous cycle of rebirth and attains “Moksha” or “Enlightenment”.
 The cities and river that host Kumbh Mela are as follow:

 - Haridwar: On banks of River Ganges.

 - Ujjain: On banks of River Shipra.

 At all these places Kumbh Mela occurs after 12 years i.e after every three years starting from Allahabad to Nasik then Ujjin and finally Haridwar.
 There is also Ardha Kumbh Mela (Ardha means half) which is held at Haridwar and Allahabad after every six years.
 Kumbh Mela at Allahabad is also known as Purna Kumbh Mela (Purna means full).
 Kumbh Mela occurring after 144 years is termed as Maha Kumbh Mela (Maha means great).
 There is also provision for Magh Mela which is held annually only in the city of Allahabad excluding the year of Kumbh.

 Also Read: Amazing and Interesting Facts About Hinduism